-Glory ..., Both now ..., in Tone III:
+Glory ..., Now & ever ..., in the same tone:

 By my sins have I put aside the robe of baptism.
 How can I enter in unto the banquet of the Lord, having no wedding garment, if thou, O Theotokos, dost not cover me with thy mantle and utter a word to the King of glory on my behalf, wretch that I am?
 Wherefore, placing my hope on thee alone, I stretch forth my hands to thee: Do thou hearken, and protect and help me!